lake-wg/authz/draft-selander-ace-ake-authz.md

 ## Device <-> Authorization Server {#U-W}

 The communication between device and authorization server is carried out via the authenticator protected between the endpoints (protocol between U and W in {{fig-protocol}}) using an ECIES hybrid encryption scheme (see {{I-D.irtf-cfrg-hpke}}): The device uses the private key corresponding to its ephemeral DH key G_X generated for EDHOC message_1 (see {{U-V}}) together with the static public DH key of the authorization server G_W to generate a shared secret G_XW.
 The shared secret is used to derive AEAD encryption keys to protect data between device and authorization server.
-The data is carried in AD_1 and AD_2 (between device and authenticator) and in Voucher Request/Response (between authenticator and authorization server).
+The data is carried in EAD_1 and EAD_2 (between device and authenticator) and in Voucher Request/Response (between authenticator and authorization server).

 TODO: Reference relevant ECIES scheme in {{I-D.irtf-cfrg-hpke}}.

 TODO: Define derivation of encryption keys (K_1, K_2) and nonces (N_1, N_2) for the both directions

-AD_1 SHALL be the following CBOR sequence:
+EAD_1 SHALL be the following CBOR sequence:

 ~~~~~~~~~~~
-AD_1 = (
+EAD_1 = (
-    T0:              int,
+    L0:              int,
     LOC_W:           tstr,
-    CC:              bstr,
+    SS:              int,
     CIPHERTEXT_RQ:   bstr
 )
 ~~~~~~~~~~~

 where

-* T0 is the Auxiliary Data Type (TBD in relevant IANA registry)
+* L0 is the External Auxiliary Data Label (IANA registry created in Section 9.5 of {{I-D.ietf-lake-edhoc}})

 and the rest is Voucher Info:

 * LOC_W is location information about the authorization server
-* CC is a crypto context identifier for the security context between the device and the authorization server
+* SS is the selected cipher suite contained in the SUITES_I parameter of EDHOC message_1
-* 'CIPHERTEXT_RQ' is the authenticated encrypted identity of the device with CC as Additional Data, more specifically:
+* 'CIPHERTEXT_RQ' is the authenticated encrypted identity of the device with SS as Additional Data, more specifically:

 'CIPHERTEXT_RQ' is 'ciphertext' of COSE_Encrypt0 (Section 5.2-5.3 of {{RFC8152}}) computed from the following: